Galaxy Watch Active 2 vs. Galaxy Watch Active A great improvement

 As you may know, the Samsung Galaxy Watch Active 2 was initially marketed as a long-awaited solution to the missing rotating bezel on the original Watch Active.
 For users who loved the original device but were still longing for a rotating bezel function, their prayers were answered.
 As you'll recall from our initial Galaxy Watch Active 2 review, the capacitive bezel was one of the major highlights of the new device.

-However, the latest update now makes this once-unique feature available on the predecessor as well.
-Unless you're thinking about investing in the Watch Active 2 for the larger 44mm size option, the pending ECG or blood pressure monitor feature, or the optional LTE connectivity, it's hard to imagine why you'd spend so much more on the successor.
+However, there was an update that now makes this once-unique feature available on the predecessor as well.
+Unless you're thinking about investing in the Watch Active 2 for the larger 44mm size option, the ECG or blood pressure monitoring, or optional LTE connectivity, it's hard to imagine why you'd spend so much more on the successor.
 You still get all the same tracking and smartwatch features that are available on the original watch, after all.

 Many of the features that made the Watch Active 2 special are now available on the original Watch Active.

 The update does more than introduce the capacitive bezel to the Galaxy Watch Active.
 The original Watch Active now has the new 'My Style' function as well, which allows users to customize watch faces to match their outfit.
 On another note, once the software update is downloaded, users will be able to take fuller advantage of what Bixby offers, including the ability to use Bixby Voice to start exercise routines.
 Many of the features that made the Watch Active 2 special are now available with the first edition.